proonan29/devart-template/project_posts/2014-03-25-BuildNote03-Post.md

 # Build Note - 3

 ## Variation on Palette
-I won't be the only person who fill bored to watch similar patterns over and over again.
+I won't be the only person who feel bored to watch similar patterns over and over again.
 How about filling the canvas with different palettes?
 I made 4 different palettes and tested to see what would happen.
 Each palette has 256 meaningful pixels used as height map.

 ## Palette 1 - Original scheme